cyrex562/zeromq/README.md

-# libzmq-rs
+# zeromq

-This is a pure rust port of the ZeroMQ library cloned from its GitHub repository.
+Zeromq is a pure rust port of the libzmq c++ library.